How a ‘hard close’ audit can improve quality and bring more of our work forward

 That’s a great question, which we would love to discuss with you.
 As a start, you can consider the following:

-- Ensure that your financial reporting team, management team, and governance team are on board.
+Ensure that your financial reporting, management, and governance teams are on board.

-- Assess your financial statement maturity using our model, and ensure your month-end reports are robust, complete, and accurate.
-A good hard close can leverage your month-end reports.
+Assess your financial statement maturity using our model, and ensure your month-end reports are robust, complete, and accurate.
+Entities with high quality month-end reporting will find it easier to prepare complete and accurate hard close statements.

 Other relevant reading